blueimp/Gallery/README.md

 // Move to the next slide:
 gallery.next()

-// Move to a slide index with the (optional) duraction speed in milliseconds: gallery.slide(index, duration)
+// Move to a slide index with the (optional) duration in milliseconds: gallery.slide(index, duration)

 // Start an automatic slideshow with the interval in milliseconds (optional):